coatyio/coaty-js/docs/man/developer-guide.md

 message to all subscribers which observe Deadvertise events.
 For details, see this [section](#distributed-lifecycle-management).

 Using this pattern, agents can detect the online/offline state of other Coaty agents and act accordingly.
-One typical use case is to set the parent object ID of advertised application root objects originating from a specific Coaty agent to the identity ID (or associated device ID) of the agent's communication manager.
-In case this agent is disconnected, other agents can observe Deadvertise events and check whether one of the deadvertised object IDs correlates with the parent object ID of any application root object the agent is managing and invoke specific actions.
+One typical use case is to set the parent object ID (or a custom property) of advertised application root objects originating from a specific Coaty agent to the identity ID (or associated device ID) of the agent's communication manager.
+In case this agent is disconnected, other agents can observe Deadvertise events and check whether one of the deadvertised object IDs correlates with the parent object ID (or custom property) of any application root object the agent is managing and invoke specific actions.

 The following example shows how to implement this communication pattern with the Sensor Things API to observe the online/offline state of things and sensors.